thomasWeise/aitoa/book/comparing/README.md

-# Evaluating and Comparing Optimization Algorithms
+# Evaluating and Comparing Optimization Algorithms {#sec:comparingOptimizationAlgorithms}

 We have now learned quite a few different approaches for solving optimization problems.
 Whenever we have introduced a new algorithm, we have compared it with some of the methods we have discussed before.